Maintaining and improving habitat

 Request an Advisory Visit from one of our Conservation Officers.
 It’s free!

 It is important to get advice and consent before carrying out any habitat improvement works.

-If you notice any obvious pollution, call the EA hotline immediately on 0800 80 70 60.
+If you notice any obvious pollution, report it.
 Do not delay !

 If you have a potential source of pollution on your stretch of river, then monitor immediately down-stream of it.